In This Section

 - Research Day and John C. Krantz Jr. Lecture

 - The Insider Newsletter Signup

 Sahas Chandragiri BMS’20 Found Proven Pathway to Medical School at USciences

-“Since USciences is such a small school, my pre-med advisors are able to give me individualized attention, help me choose my classes, and give me ideas of volunteer opportunities or skills that will help an application to med school,” said Chandragiri, who is pursuing his bachelor’s degree in biomedical sciences.
+“Since USciences is such a small school, my pre-med advisors are able to give me individualized attention, help me choose my classes, and give me ideas of volunteer opportunities or skills that will help an application to med school,” said Chandragiri, graduates with his bachelor’s degree in biomedical sciences.